 Q: How did you find out about Bridge Connector, and what you are eager to accomplish here?

-A: Interoperability interested me as a whole, and it was intriguing to hear about what Bridge Connector was doing — no-code integrations?
+A: Interoperability interested me as a whole, and it was intriguing to hear about what Bridge Connector was doing — full-service integrations?
 Tell me more about how you’re able to do this to deliver so much more quickly and cost-efficiently?!
 I had worked with Brian Cappy previously, who went on to work at Salesforce.
 He joined Bridge Connector prior to me, and is now our VP of Sales.
 This was yet another way that I’d heard about what Bridge was doing, that he was coming over from Salesforce, and it also piqued my interest.
 Speaking to the leadership team who was at HIMSS last year showed me the passion behind Bridge Connector and the mission and vision of the organization.

 Not very often in your career do you get the chance to hit “replay” and use your lessons learned.
 The energy and potential of the company is palpable, and I love knowing that my experience can be well-utilized to help fuel a better client experience than is occurring elsewhere.
 “If I knew six months ago what I know now, what would I do differently?’
 I can directly impart my learnings and experiences to help grow our company to deliver unparalleled service.”

 Q: Do you have a favorite quote that you like to refer to professionally?

 One of my favorite quotes is from Abraham Lincoln: “When I do good, I feel good.
 When I do bad, I feel bad.
 That’s my religion.”
 I’m always striving for excellence.
 And certainly, being in my last role for over a decade, some of their cultural values and beliefs have carried over, including, “Experiences create beliefs.
 If you don’t want somebody to hold a certain belief, change their experience.”